 Participation in online discussion of assigned primary and secondary sources.
 (These are separate from your journal entries.)
 You must post to the online discussion at least 6 times over the course of the semester.
 When posting, you need only answer one of the discussion questions.
 You must complete at least three of these discussion posts before mid-semester.
 Ideally, you would post approximately once every other week.
-Posts must be made before the class period in which the relevant materials are discussed.
-(20% of grade)
+Posts must be made at least 30 minutes prior to the class period in which the relevant materials are discussed.
+(15% of grade)

-Film review essay: Write an essay (4-6 pages) about misogyny in one of the following post-World War II films:
+Film review essay due Friday, March 4: Write an essay (5-6 pages, double-spaced) about misogyny in one of the following post-World War II films:

 Mildred Pierce (1945)

 How does the film’s portrayal of woman characters relate to the pathological constructions of postwar femininity that we studied in the first week of class?
 For those who are interested in cinematic elements of film, see John Michael Santos, “Cinematic Elements of Film.”
 (25% of grade)

 Final Project due May 24 (full timeline of project work below): Each student will complete one of the following:

 - A digital project utilizing ArcGIS StoryMaps, WordPress, or other digital platform.
 (Digital projects can be collaborative.)